MuskanGupta2529/House-Price-Prediction-Analysis/README.md

 Missing values in numerical columns like Landsize and BuildingArea are filled with their respective mean.
 Other missing values in categorical/numeric columns are filled with 0.

 The dataset is converted into a machine-learning-friendly format using one-hot encoding.

+Developed Various dataset such as Linear REggression,Lasso,Ridge and also obtained different score such as accuracy score,r2 score,precission score.

+Obtained Metrics along with the following scores.